 Wedding videos now contain music, photo montages etc., which gives a more heartfelt touch for the bride and groom to enjoy and cherish.
 A professional videographer making wedding video has become an essential part of the wedding tradition for years now.

-There are a few styles adopted when making a wedding video such as:
+There are a few styles of wedding videography adopted when making a wedding video such as:

 This style is basically capturing the video as if it was a documentary and the editing style will result in an extremely polished documentation of the day.